AHRI-Malaria/TES_AL/README.md

 # TES_AL
-Data and code for Therapeutic Efficacy of artemether-lumefantrine plus Single Low Dose primaquine for the treatment of uncomplicated Plasmodium falciparum malaria in a high transmission setting, Western Ethiopia
+Data and code for Therapeutic efficacy of artemether-lumefantrine combined with  single low-dose primaquine for the treatment of uncomplicated Plasmodium falciparum malaria in a high transmission setting, Western Ethiopia